KenVanHoeylandt/Spork-Website/src-4.0/4_About/1_Performance/_index.md

 ## TL;DR

 Spork's core binding speed is *really* fast.
 Depending on the hardware, binding a field with warm cache takes:
-- about `2 μs` on a `Nexus 5X` (that's `0.000002 s`!)
+- about `1 μs` to `2 μs` on a `Nexus 5X`
-- about `5 μs` on a `Nexus 4` (a device from 2012!)
+- about `3 μs` to `4 μs` on a `Nexus 4` (a device from 2012!)
-- about `7 μs` to `23 μs` on a `Wiko Sunset 2` (bought new for 50 euro or less in 2016)
+- about `6 μs` to `8 μs` on a `Wiko Sunset 2` (bought new for 50 euro or less in 2016)

 Spork Android bindings are expected to be in line with the above measurements.
+The core binding speed implies that Android View injection can be done very quickly and for many Views that you create on the fly.

-Spork Dependency Injection is a bit slower, but still very fast.
-When injecting 5 five fields, the total cost per field was:
+Spork Dependency Injection is slower, but still very fast.
+When injecting `5` fields, the best average cost `per field` was:
-- `7 μs` to `8 μs` on a `Nexus 5X`
+- `10 μs` on a `Nexus 5X`
-- `32 μs` on a `Nexus 4` (slower, but this is a > 4.5 year old device after all - and still fast enough for binding Activity/Fragment/etc.)
+- `34 μs` on a `Nexus 4` (slower, but this is a > 4.5 year old device after all - and still fast enough for binding Activity/Fragment/etc.)
-- `14 μs` to `16 μs` on a `Wiko Sunset 2` (impressive for a such a cheap device from 2 years ago)
+- `13 μs` on a `Wiko Sunset 2` (impressive for a such a cheap device from 2 years ago)

+Spork Dependency Injection is slower, but it is still very fast in absolute terms: unless you're using an ancient device, injecting `5` fields will generally stay well below `100 μs`.
+That means you could inject well over `50k fields/second` on a single core.

+Using all your CPU power for injection is not a great idea though, so I advise using `spork-inject` on your main objects including services, view controllers, main views, presenters, and other main objects.

 ## Setup

 Several benchmarks were carefully crafted to test performance.
 You can find them on [GitHub][github] in the support directory.

-There are generally two kinds of benchmarks involved:
-- cold cache benchmarks (contains `100` repetitions of cold cache scenario)
-- warm cache benchmarks (contains `1000` repetitions of warm cache scenario, but starts off with cold cache)

-Each benchmark is then repeated `10` times and outputs are averages over those repetitions.

 Benchmarks are run on the following devices:
-- `Nexus 5X`: Nexus 5X with Android 7.1.1
+- LG `Nexus 5X` with `Android 7.1.1`
-- `Nexus 4`: Nexus 4 with Android 5.1.1
+- LG `Nexus 4` with `Android 5.1.1`
-- `Sunset 2`: Wiko Sunset 2 with Android 4.4.2
+- Wiko `Sunset 2` with `Android 4.4.2`

+Duration can be influenced by factors such as garbage collection being triggered during the test.
+That's why the benchmark was run 3 times on each device and the best measurements can be found below.

 ## Core annotation processing speed